-And often, once they disappear, you either can’t get them back or you have to pay to reinstate them.
+Earning airline miles, hotel points, or cash back on daily purchases is easier than ever, thanks to the prevalence of rewards credit cards.
+But do hotel points and airline miles expire?
+Sometimes they do—especially if you don’t use your card for a while or forget you’ve accrued miles.
+And often, once they disappear, you either can’t get them back or have to pay to reinstate them.
 Luckily, keeping tabs on them is relatively painless.
 Here’s a guide to how rewards expiration works and how to make sure you don’t inadvertently lose your travel points or miles.

-Four Ways Miles and Points May (or May Not) Expire
+4 Ways Miles and Points May (or May Not) Expire

-- Points or miles don’t expire as long as you’re in the loyalty program.
-For example, Delta SkyMiles—which can be earned with or without a credit card—don’t expire.
+- Points or miles don’t expire as long as you’re in the loyalty program: For example, Delta SkyMiles—which can be earned with or without a credit card—don’t expire.

-- Points or miles don’t expire as long as your credit card account is open.
-Chase’s Sapphire Preferred and Sapphire Reserve cards, both part of the Ultimate Rewards program, give you 30 days after your account is closed to use your points.
+- Points or miles don’t expire as long as your credit card account is open: Chase’s Sapphire Preferred and Sapphire Reserve cards, both part of the Ultimate Rewards program, give you 30 days after your account is closed to use your points.
 And sometimes even closing your account doesn’t put them at risk.
 In the case of the Discover it Miles card, your account will be credited with the cash value of your rewards balance if it’s closed.

-How to Prevent Expiration Due to Inactivity
+How To Prevent Expiration Due to Inactivity

 If you’re on the verge of losing your rewards stash due to inactivity, as long as you catch it in time, you don’t have to book a trip to restart the clock.
-Usually, you can become active again simply by making a purchase on your credit card (and thereby earning some points or miles.)
+Usually, you can become active again simply by making a purchase on your credit card (and thereby earning some points or miles).

-How to Spend About-to-Expire Rewards
+How To Spend About-to-Expire Rewards

 If you’re planning to close your credit card account or have unused points or miles that are about to expire, you may not be able to travel, or you may not have enough to make a dent in the cost of a trip.

 - Redeem for merchandise: Use your miles or points for non-travel options such as gift cards, apparel, electronics, magazine or newspaper subscriptions, and more through an online portal.
 Again, this may very well not get you the best value per point or mile.